|Nippon Piston Ring (6461)|

 5-12-10, Honmachi Higashi, Chuo-ku, Saitama City, Saitama, Japan

 Nippon Piston Ring boasts of strengths in metallic materials, surface quality improvement and precision processing technologies.
-New products are being developed to expand the range of its businesses into the metal injection molding products, dental implant, and other realms not related to automobile engine parts.
+New products are being developed to expand the range of its businesses into the metal injection molding products, medical products, and other realms not related to automobile engine parts.

 <Corporate History>Nippon Piston Ring was founded by Tomonori Suzuki in 1931 in Kawaguchi City, Saitama Prefecture just prior to the start of mass domestic production of automobiles by manufacturers such as Toyota and Nissan, following the Government program for "establishment of an automobile industry" adopted in August 1935.
 The company name Nippon Piston Ring Co., Ltd. was officially adopted along with the establishment of the factory in Kawaguchi City in 1934.